WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/explanation_about_ohs.md

 Students are encouraged to self-direct during the internship and be as independent as possible, with supervision.
 Balancing what the student wants to do and benefiting WEHI is a great example of a fantastic project.

+The key continuous improvement skills that are tested and improved apon during this program are:
+1. Tolerance for Complexity
+2. Tolerance for Ambiguity
+3. Critical Thinking
+4. Adaptability
+5. Learnability
+6. Collaborative by Default

 ### Concept-first approach

 It is important for students to understand the high-level concepts of the domain the student is working in.
 This increases the independence of the student to work through complexity.